Top Public Universities in Germany 2026: Zero Tuition Fees

 It’s amazing higher education system is made up of a combination of public and private universities.
 A high number of students are enrolled in the program at public universities in Germany.
 So many foreign students are willing to study abroad in Germany but aren’t familiar with the universities.

 Germany is famous for offering high-quality education at low or no cost.
-This thing makes Germany one of the best countries to study abroad for Indian students.
+This makes Germany one of the best countries to study abroad for Indian students.
 The education system in Germany is broadly divided into public and private universities.
 The German public universities are highly preferred by international students.
 The total number of public universities in Germany is 313 out of a total of 428 institutions in German higher education

 Table of contents

-• Best Public Universities in Germany 2025
+• Quick Facts: Public Universities in Germany 2026

 • Why Study at Public Universities in Germany?